GregRos/Imms/Readme.md

 **Note:** Funq collections can't be called *purely functional* because they involve mutations behind the scenes.
 This is for performance reasons, as object allocation is expensive in .NET.
 However, all the mutations Funq performs are invisible, in the sense that they do not change the state of any object visible to the user.

 ## Current Status
 The collections are in an early version right now, and not fit for production use.
+They're definitely usable and stable, though some things like edge cases and error messages probably need to be worked out.

 The collections have reached a very satisfactory level of optimization and functionality, so there is no reason to work on those for now.
 The following things need to be done:

 1. **Design:** Some final design decisions need to be made to finalize the interface, especially the F# interface and things like operators.
 Also make sure to hide everything that needs to be hidden.
 2. **Exceptions:** Make sure the collections throw the right exceptions at the right time.
 2. **Integrity testing:** Running all kinds of operations on the collections and checking the result is correct.
 The collections check themselves through asserts in the code, but a systematic integrity check is required to find the remaining bugs (there are always remaining bugs).
+This part is mostly done.
 2. **Unit testing:** Hand-testing edge cases and exception, mainly.
 2. **Documentation:** Document the entire API.
 Large parts of it are documented already, but not everything.
 In particular, the F# side is poorly documented.
 Internal documentation should also be added to explain how the classes work, in case people fork the project/want to work on it.
 Some of the code is tricky and messy.

 ## The Collections